-In schools chartered by the city of Milwaukee, UW-Milwaukee, MATC, or UW-Parkside, the amount of funding is determined by state law.
-These non-school board sponsored/independent charter schools are funded from a proportionate reduction in state school aids from all 424 school districts.
-For the 2014-15 school year (FY 15), the amount is \$8,075 per pupil for the independent charter schools and is paid directly to the operator of charter schools.
+In schools chartered by the independent authorizers, the amount of funding is determined by state law.
+For the 2015-16 school year, all existing non-school board sponsored/independent charter schools are funded from a proportionate reduction in state school aids from all 424 school districts.
+For the 2015-16 school year (FY 16), the amount is \$8,079 per pupil for the independent charter schools and is paid directly to the operator of charter schools.
 The total amount is based on the number of eligible students attending the charter school.
 Several charter schools have received grants and gifts from community, state and national organizations, foundations, businesses, and private individuals.